USCIS Is Now Rejecting Some Immigration Cases When Spaces Are Left Blank on the Immigration Forms

 One thing that is important to know about dealing with USCIS, and making any type of immigration request, is that the USCIS usually requires that you to fill out some type of form.

-For example, if you are seeking asylum in the United States, your asylum application must include a Form I-589.
+For example, if you are seeking asylum in the United States, your asylum application must include a Form I-589, while employment-based applicants such as those applying for an H-1B Visa must submit different required forms.
 That is the form specifically used for those seeking asylum or withholding of removal.
 If you are seeking an O-1 Visa, which is a visa for individuals with extraordinary ability in the sciences, education, business, or athletics, then you need to include a Form I-129 with your application.
+Similarly, applicants filing an L-1 visa petition must also submit Form I-129 with the appropriate supporting documentation.

-In short, the forms you need to fill out for the USCIS will vary depending upon what kind of help you seek from the agency.
+In short, the forms you need to fill out for the USCIS will vary depending upon what kind of help you seek from the agency, whether applying for employment-based visas, humanitarian relief such as asylum, protections such as VAWA, marriage-based green cards (which may also involve detailed marriage green card interview questions), student classifications like the F-1 visa, or travel classifications like the B-1 visa.
 Yet, the common thread is that you always need to fill out some type of form.
 That is why the manner in which a form is completed becomes highly important to USCIS.

 USCIS Treatment of Blank Spaces Was Not Always So Strict